kyma-project/telemetry-manager/docs/contributor/releasing.md

 ### Pull Request Title

-Due to the Squash merge Github Workflow, each PR results in a single commit after merging into the main development branch.
+Due to the Squash merge GitHub Workflow, each PR results in a single commit after merging into the main development branch.
 The PR's title becomes the commit message and must adhere to the template:

 `type(scope?): subject`